 One increasingly apparent benefit of a VBAC delivery is that when your baby is delivered through the birth canal his skin and intestines are naturally colonized with your friendly bacteria.
 Babies born by caesarean section have significantly different gut flora seven years after birth.
-This lack of natural colonization of vitally important; lack of friendly bacteria has been implicated in the increased levels of coeliac disease and diabetes in children born by caesarean.
-In the future, it might be recommended that babies are artificially colonized with their mum’s vaginal flora after a caesarean delivery.
+This lack of natural colonization of vitally important; lack of friendly bacteria has been implicated in the increased levels of coeliac disease and diabetes and other auto-immune illnesses in children born by caesarean.

 This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Essential Parent has used all reasonable care in compiling the information from leading experts and institutions but makes no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details click here